ramyardaneshgar/THM-Writeup-OpenVas/README.md

 By Ramyar Daneshgar

 ##  Objective
-The goal of this room was to understand OpenVAS, part of the Greenbone Vulnerability Management (GVM) framework, and its utility in enterprise-grade vulnerability management pipelines.
+The goal of this lab was to understand OpenVAS, part of the Greenbone Vulnerability Management (GVM) framework, and its utility in enterprise-grade vulnerability management pipelines.
 This walkthrough reflects how I explored its architecture, deployed it securely via Docker, executed scans, and interpreted vulnerability findings using real-world CVEs like MS17-010.

 ---